-where, recall that in \S\ref{t:ttf}, $g(t)$ is a function defined by \eqref{e:gdef} (equivalently, by \eqref{e:gdef2}) and $A\in(0,2\cb/(3-2\cc))$ is an arbitrary constant.
-This time transform $\tau$ maps the initial time $t=t_0$ to $\tau=-1$ and the maximal time of existence $t=t_m$ to $\tau=0$.
-In addition, we introduce $(ii)$ \textit{rescaled Fuchsian fields} as follows (recall $\cm$ is a constant given in \eqref{e:Fdef}),
+where, as recalled in §\ref{t:ttf}, $g(t)$ is defined by \eqref{e:gdef} (or equivalently, by \eqref{e:gdef2}), and $A\in(0,2\cb/(3-2\cc))$ is an arbitrary constant.
+This time transformation maps the initial time $t=t_0$ to $\tau=-1$ and the maximal time of existence $t=t_m$ to $\tau=0$.
+In addition, we introduce $(ii)$ \textit{rescaled Fuchsian fields} as follows (recall that $\cm$ is a constant given in \eqref{e:Fdef}),